 - You can also show only the document viewer (with a document, lyrics and chords or video) on an external device, by changing Settings > General Settings > External Display > Content to Document or Doc +1.
 The Document option shows the same document on both screens and the Doc +1 option shows the current document on the main screen and the next attached document on the external screen.

 - When showing only the document viewer on an external device, you can set Settings > General Settings > External Display > Pagination to Alternating to show odd-numbered pages on the main screen and even-numbered pages on the external screen.

 - You can split Set List Maker's recording playback, tempo clicks and starting pitches to separate audio ports if you connect an external audio interface to your iOS device's dock connector.
 See the Advanced Audio page for more info.

 - If you want to quickly jump between apps on your device, you can add app shortcuts to the Settings > Apps list.
 You need to enter each app's name and URL scheme (iOS) or package name (Android).
-You can get the URL scheme by searching handleopenurl.com or asking that app's developer (not all iOS apps have URL schemes, but the app developer might add it if requested).
-You can get the package name by installing the Package Name Viewer app or looking up the desired app in the Google Play Store and looking at the id at the end of the URL.
+You can get the URL scheme by asking that app's developer (not all iOS apps have URL schemes, but the app developer might add it if requested), or go through the iOS Shortcuts app.
+You can get the package name by looking up the desired app in the Google Play Store and looking at the id at the end of the URL.
 Then you can add App Button or Multiple App Buttons to your song layouts to display a button that opens that app.
 You can also open defined apps by mapping a remote control action to the app number, or by recording a button press as part of an automation track.
 To return to Set List Maker after jumping to a different app, you can use the "Back to Set List Maker" button that appears in the top left corner, or you can use whatever quick-switch features are built into the other app.